sandipsahoo2k2/my/assessments/backtracking/readme.md

 In simple terms, backtracking is like trying different paths, and when you hit a dead end, you backtrack to the last choice and try a different route.
 This technique involves finding a solution incrementally by trying **different options** and **undoing** them if they lead to a dead end.

 Using backtracking many complex problems dealing with subsets and combinatrics can be solved.
-If you want to know more in detail on this topic, You may refer this detailed explainations with examples on this topic [here](../../articles/engineering/backtracking_template.md)
+You may [**refer this article**](../../articles/engineering/backtracking_template.md) on detailed explainations with examples on this subject.

 ### Take this simple test to check your knowledge on this topic
-By attempting this assesment ( See to your right or scroll down to attempt the challenge ), You will be able to revise and master the back tracking concepts.
+By attempting this assesment, You will be able to revise and master the back tracking concepts.
 It will help you easily attempt problems involving subsets and combinotrics in general.

-- You may refer this video with explanation on the [backtracking generic template](https://youtube.com/watch?v=-UhqRVFnwOY) if you are unsure how to solve backtracking questions and time complexities of different approaches.
+- You may refer this video with explanation before starting the challenge [backtracking generic template](https://youtube.com/watch?v=-UhqRVFnwOY)
+- See to your right on desktop or scroll down in mobile to find the link for the challenge

 #### General backtracking approcah and template